Medical pot activists fear epilepsy drug could undercut them

 COLUMBUS, Ohio (AP) — An experimental epilepsy drug made from cannabis plants grown in England is complicating the medical marijuana debate in hospitals and statehouses.

-Anup Patel, a pediatric neurologist who oversees Epidiolex (pronounced eh'-pih-DYE'-uh-lehx) clinical trials at Nationwide Children's Hospital in Columbus, insists the drug contains the optimal known marijuana compound for treating seizures.
-He cited a study that found children can be hurt by using the whole plant.
+Anup Patel, a pediatric neurologist at Columbus' Nationwide Children's Hospital, insists Epidiolex contains the optimal known marijuana compound for treating seizures.
+It will be submitted for FDA approval later this year.

-The FDA has not yet found any botanical form of marijuana to be safe or effective to treat any disease or condition, spokesman Michael Felberbaum said.
-If approved, Epidiolex would be the first.
-Two synthetic cannabinoids — Marinol and Cesamet — are available.
+So far, the FDA has not found any botanical form of marijuana to be safe or effective to treat any disease or condition.